 - In June 2019, EDA added Opportunity Zones as one of its five Investment Priorities to help significantly increase the number of catalytic Opportunity Zone-related projects we can fund.

-- As part of the White House Opportunity and Revitalization Council (WHORC), Assistant Secretary Fleming is providing overviews of EDA’s role in the initiative at Opportunity Zone roundtables that are bringing together local elected officials, business leaders, community groups, and others across the country.
+- As part of the White House Opportunity and Revitalization Council (WHORC), EDA provides an overview of our role in the initiative at Opportunity Zone roundtables that are bringing together local elected officials, business leaders, community groups, and others across the country.

 The Opportunity Zones Initiative